tansyl/tansyl/README.md

 ### Hi there 👋

+I am a geeky girl passionate about emerging technologies, code and experience design.
+I am looking for full-time opportunities the States.
+Reach out to me via my gmail if you have a cool idea and wants a collaborator.
+Let's hack/create together!

 <!--
 **tansyl/tansyl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.